michaljerabek/UXN/README_EN.md

 <h1>UXN (1.0 Beta) - Documentation</h1>

-<p>UXN allows you to create user-friendly navigations.
-It tracks, if the mouse is moving to any menu, and if so, then the menu stays opened.
+<p>UXN is a tool for creating user-friendly navigations.
+It tracks, whether the mouse is moving towards some (sub)menu, and if so, then the menu stays opened.
 As a result, the user need not to browse through the navigation like a robot and be moving the mouse at right angles (see the animation below).</p>

 <p>The second function of UXN is adjusting positions of submenus into the browser window (page or element).</p>